concise-ee/superagile-web/we-do-things-together/celebration.md

 ## Creating the baseline

-Celebration is all about creativity and can range fro mbig lavish events to small thank you's.
+Celebration is all about creativity and can range from big lavish events to small thank you's.
 It is very natural that each team will gradually develop a different celebration culture.
 It's rarely the case where you can say that there's enough celebration in a team, but if you're just starting out, a good baseline is:

 - Celebrating each team member's birthday, even just saying happy birthday during stand-up, to celebrate each person themselves in the team.
 - Doing a shout out to everyone part of the project after an important feature, bugfix or technical improvement was done.